Skip to main content

 Bridges, islands, waterfalls, and more!

 We added more rich detail to our base layer in this release, including an infrastructure type with familiar features from Facebook’s Daylight map distribution.
 We also added new subtypes and classes for the land, land_use, and water feature types.
-We listed a few of the new features below, with icons from the Noun Project just for fun.
 You'll find a comprehensive listing of the subtypes and classes for each feature type in our schema reference docs.
 Ready to make your own map?
 We have a tutorial to help you get started.

 Stay tuned for more highlights

-We'll be back next week with more posts that explore our path from the beta release to production.
+We'll be back soon with more posts that explore our path from the beta release to production.
 In the meantime, we invite you to get started with our data and share with us your comments and feedback.

 · One min read